Wikiterra/sphere-curvature-calculator/README.md

 # Sphere curvature calculator
-To calculate the geometrical curvature of a aphere, there are various methods.
+To calculate the geometrical curvature of a sphere, there are various methods.

 ## Scheme
 - Data: